About KWA

 Kansas Wheat Innovation Center

 The Kansas Wheat Alliance is housed in the Kansas Wheat Innovation Center.
-The Kansas Wheat Innovation Center was built by the Kansas Wheat Commission, through the Kansas wheat checkoff, to get improved wheat varieties into the hands of farmers faster.
-It features 48,000 square feet of space and represents the single largest research investment by Kansas wheat farmers in history.
+The Kansas Wheat Innovation Center was built by the Kansas Wheat Commission, through the Kansas wheat checkoff.
+It features 48,000 square feet of laboratory, greenhouse, and office space and represents the single largest research investment by Kansas wheat farmers in history.
 The Center was built on land owned by Kansas State University; the Kansas Wheat Commission has a 50-year lease on the property.

 Kansas Wheat Innovation Center